 It also involves the reward they’ll receive from their employer should they succeed.
 This goes back to equity and receiving a reward for the completion of a goal or objective that they feel fairly reflects their achievement and/or effort.
 Employees are more satisfied when they feel they’ve been equitably rewarded.

-A boring, monotonous job won’t motivate employees.
+A boring, monotonous job won’t motivate employees and this is a key point when it comes to employee motivation and retention.
 Employees need sufficient challenge in order to stay motivated.
 Consider the idea of ‘flow’, where there is sufficient challenge in a task relative to a person’s skill level.
 If the challenge is too low then the person isn’t going to be engaged or motivated by what they’re doing.
 Too much challenge and the employee will struggle.
 Employers should aim to provide employees with sufficient challenge.

 Responsibility and advancement are two factors that can greatly motivate employees.
 Managers can motivate employees through ‘vertical loading’ rather than ‘horizontal loading’ when assigning tasks.
 Horizontal loading involves assigning an employee tasks that are of a similar difficulty or challenge.
 Vertical loading involves giving employees more responsibility and challenge.
 This often involves assigning employees tasks that would normally be carried out by their managers or supervisors.